s-block/monzo-mcp/docs/wiki/Security.md

 - DNS rebinding protection;
 - exact `Host` allowlisting;
 - authentication on MCP requests;
+- a 1 MiB default request-body limit for fixed and streamed bodies;
+- a bounded default of 100 concurrent Uvicorn connections/tasks;
+- maximum lengths and collection sizes on model-facing tool inputs;
 - loopback-only host publication in examples;
 - no access log;
 - no server banner;